We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 How big is the San Francisco Zoo?

-The SF Zoo is 100 acres of animal habitats and pretty gardens set along the Pacific coast.
+The SF Zoo is 100 acres of animal habitats and gardens set along the Pacific coast.

 What are the San Francisco Zoo’s hours?

-The SF Zoo is open from 10:00 a.m. to 5:00 p.m. daily.
-The animals are the most active in the morning, so I advise that you go when it opens.
+The SF Zoo is open from 10:00 a.m. to 5:00 p.m. daily, 365 days a year.
+The animals are most active in the morning, so I recommend going when it opens.

 Get advice for other zoos and aquariums: